zmsn-2077/starter-hugo-research-group/content/authors/Ceyao_Zhang/_index.md

 ---
 # Display name
-title: Wentao Wang
+title: Ceyao Zhang

 # Full name (for SEO)
-first_name: Wentao
+first_name: Ceyao
-last_name: Wang
+last_name: Zhang

 # Username (this should match the folder name)
 authors:
-  - Wentao_Wang
+  - Ceyao_Zhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergrad'19
+role: Phd'23

 # Organizations/Affiliations
 organizations: